Someone has to be the designated driver, which can mean feeling left out - but it doesn't have to!

 Even the most seasoned Guinness drinkers are impressed with the alcohol-free version, so if you’re a fan of the successful stout, be sure to take a few of these to your next booze-free bash.

-Some bars and pubs have begun selling Guinness 0%, and you can also get it from supermarkets such as Tesco’s.
+Some bars and pubs have begun selling Guinness 0%, and you can also get it from supermarkets like Tesco’s.

 Lyres